wisescream/CSHARP-ConsoleAPP/README.md

-# School Management Console App
+# C# Project Console App

-Welcome to the School Management Console App, a comprehensive C# application designed to streamline various administrative and academic processes in educational institutions.
+Welcome to the C# Project Console App, a comprehensive C# application designed to streamline various administrative and academic processes in educational institutions.
 This application offers a user-friendly interface for managing courses, students, teachers, and more.

 ## Key Features